 Starting a business requires many decisions, one of the first being the choice of a business structure.
-This refers to how your business is legally organized, and it affects your liability for debts and profits, tax obligations, and more.
+This refers to how your business is legally organized and how it affects your liability for debts and profits, tax obligations, and more.

 The sole proprietorship is a common choice in Tennessee, and throughout this guide, we’ll help you understand if it’s the right structure for your business.
 We’ll get into what a sole proprietorship is, its pros and cons, and how to get started in Tennessee.